Data Protection and Privacy

 Under certain circumstances, you have the right to object at any time, on grounds

-relating to your particular situation, to our processing of your personal data based
+relating to your particular situation, to processing of your personal data by us based

 on point (f) of Article 6(1) GDPR (balancing of interests), and we have the obligation